thekangster/wordle-solver/hw4/DESIGN.md

 Our depth-first search algorithm will be the same as our breadth-first search algorithm, but we will replace the queue with a stack.
 This wil make the behavior so that rather than gradually radiating outward from our starting point, the search will plumb the depths of all of the paths reachable for the first child of the current vertex before backing up to consider all of the paths reachable from the current vertex's second child and so on.

+For the stack implementation, I created a SPath struct that holds a Path val and a pointer to a next SPath struct.
+My Stack struct holds an SPath struct called top.
+I also have a stack_create function that simplifies the stack initialization.
+The stack_push function puts a path onto the top of the stack and the stack_pop function removes the top path of the stack.

 # pseudocode

 ```